 The advantages lie in the fact that the fat can be harvested (liposuction) and transferred (fat grafting) during a single operation.
 The entire procedure takes less than two hours.
 Furthermore the vitality and the integration rate of the fat cells harvested using this gentle method are very good.
 The entire surgery can be performed on an outpatient basis under local anaesthesia and light sedation.

-Thanks to all sponsors who contributed to the success of the last symposium 2019.
-Hopefully again in 2020!More info »
+Thanks to all sponsors who contribute to the success of the upcoming BEAULI Symposium in 2022!More info »

 This program has been reviewed by the Educational Council and is officially Endorsed by the ISAPS , the International Society of Aesthetic Plastic Surgery.
 Endorsement is not approval for Continuing Medical Education (CME) credit.
 The organizers may at their discretion provide separate CME credit.Read more »